 meaning.
 How else could we account for it?"(Pg 65)

 "If we ask, not 'Do moral judgments assert something?' but, 'Are moral judgments intended to assert something and are they so understood?', we must admit that moral discourse bears every evidence that those who engage in it do intend to assert something when they utter moral judgments and are understood as asserting something."(Pg 71)

 Moral Realism thus embraces two basic theses:

-(i) moral statements, when literally construed, are literally true or false; and
+(i) moral statements, when literally construed, are literally true or false (independently of whether we can determine it); and

 (ii) at least some of these statements are true.(5)